City Proposes Designating 17 Buildings on Forest Avenue!

 What You Can Do

-Write the Historic Preservation Board and support the designation of individual buildings along Forest Avenue and at Woodfords Corner.
+Write the City Council and support the designation of individual buildings along Forest Avenue and at Woodfords Corner.

 Sign up for our mailing list to stay informed about advocacy efforts, including meetings at city hall regarding Forest Avenue.